 Standing hip abductor stretch: legs crossed, hip pushed laterally away from the wall, torso stays upright.

-Common Mistakes to Avoid
+Common Mistakes (and How to Fix Them)

 The hip abductor stretch looks simple but most people miss the stretch entirely because of one of these errors.